Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-A smart helmet combines the traditional safety structure of a hard hat with cutting-edge technology to create a safer helmet that’s brimming with features to boost productivity, efficiency and effectiveness.
+A smart helmet combines the traditional safety structure of a hard hat with built-in technology designed to improve productivity, communication and especially safety on busy jobsites.

 What is a smart helmet?

-Smart helmets are hard hats with built-in technology made specifically for construction workers.
-Depending on the make and model, smart helmets can provide specialized features, like impact detection, real-time health monitoring, early warnings that can help employees avoid dangerous accidents, data visualization, and livestreamed audio and video.
+Smart helmets are hard hats with built-in technology designed specifically for construction workers.
+Depending on the make and model, smart helmets can include features like impact detection, real-time health monitoring, early warnings that help employees avoid dangerous situations, data visualization, and livestreamed audio and video.

-Clark Lowe, president and CEO of the O’Connor Co., a North Carolina-based construction firm, said the adoption of smart helmets can increase worksite safety.
+Clark Lowe, president and CEO of the O’Connor Co., a North Carolina-based construction firm, said adopting smart helmets can improve safety and reduce workplace accidents.
 According to Lowe, smart construction helmets can even replace multiple pieces of personal protective equipment (PPE).

-“Traditionally, employees may have a helmet for eye and ear protection, and keeping track of all the equipment can be a pain,” he said.
+“Traditionally, employees may have a helmet for eye and ear protection, and keeping track of all the equipment can be a pain,” Lowe explained.
 “Having all this protection fixed to the helmet makes employees more likely to use the PPE.”

 FYIDid you know